ajmalbuv/resume/typst-resume.typ

   )
 }

-// Define a custom function for a resume subheading.
 #let subheading(title, subtitle, location, date) = {
-  // Create a grid with two columns. grid(
+  grid(
     columns: (1fr, auto),
-    // The first column contains the title and subtitle. stack(
+    stack(
       dir: ttb,
       text(weight: "bold", title),
       text(style: "italic", subtitle),
     ),
-    // The second column contains the location and date. align(
+    align(
       right,
       stack(